 On the contrary, white wines tend to have more floral aromas.
 A smaller white wine glass allows you to get nice and close with your nose.
 Plus, the smaller bowl helps keep the wine chilled and maintain its acidity.

 A white wine glass with a smaller bowl is ideal for light-bodied whites like Pinot Grigio or Sauvignon Blanc, while a wider bowl might come in handy for more full-bodied whites like Chardonnay.

 If your cabinet or bar cart space is limited and you’d rather invest in one quality set of wine glasses, we recommend universal wine glasses.

 Should you drink red wine or white wine?

-Whether you enjoy red or white wine is up to preference, but the best way to find out is to take our 7-question palate quiz.
+Whether you enjoy red or white wine is up to preference, but the best way to find out is to join the Bright Cellars Wine Club.

 If you enjoy tannins, chances are you’ll be more satiated by a glass of red wine.
 If you’re more intrigued by floral or pure fruit notes, perhaps give white wine a try.